Like everyone else, amaBhungane has had a tough year, but we’ve emerged stronger and ready to grow — with your help.

 Test results have finally confirmed that pesticides – including known carcinogens – poisoned rivers, soil and beaches in Durban.
 Provincial authorities say they have opened a criminal case against agro-chemical giant UPL but for residents who were exposed to toxic fumes and contaminated water, there is a growing fear of the unknown long-term health effects.

 Help lead our investigative journalism team.
+Deadline for applications has been extended to Friday, 1 October.

 Eight weeks after a fire at the UPL chemical warehouse, long-awaited test results confirm that chemicals contaminated soil and rivers leaving them “highly toxic”.
 But internal letters show that even UPL’s own experts disagreed over what the results actually meant for public safety.